Chapter 10:

 Kitezh the Invisible Phenomenon

 “All the townspeople cowered in fear the entire time.
 They took cover in their homes or businesses.
-I heard some of them yelling cheering for saving the town.
+They came out of hiding after the bastion became quiet.
+I heard some of them cheering for saving the town.
 None of them had any idea that in reality, their dilemma was a coordinated attack against me.”

-The cozy wooden inn was filled with yellow light from the scattered hay, the candle light, and the wooden walls that happen to be bright yellow.
+The cozy wooden inn was decorated yellow all over from the scattered hay, the candle light, and the wooden walls that happened to be bright yellow.
 Don’t these people know how to paint?

 “OW!
 THAT STINGS YOU KNOW!”